-The District has initiated a concentrated effort over the past several years to provide communities with more occupational and technical training.
-As a result of voter approved Proposition 301 that was passed in 2000, the State of Arizona imposed a 0.6% sales tax to assist in this effort.
-The use of these funds is restricted to workforce development programs, such as the nursing program, computer information systems, and construction technology management.
-To meet the unique interests of individuals and groups within the service area of the District, customized workforce training services were developed.
-District graduates are a large part of the local workforce, with many registered nurses, paramedics, firefighters, and police officers trained here.
+The District continued a concentrated effort over the past several years to provide communities with more occupational and technical training.
+As a result of a voter approved Proposition 301 that was passed in 2000, the State of Arizona imposed a 0.6% sales tax to assist in this effort.
+The use of these funds is restricted to workforce development programs and in FY22 the funds were dedicated to supporting the nursing program.

-The State of Arizona allocates additional funding to community colleges to support Science, Technology, Engineering, and Mathematics (STEM) and Workforce Programs.
+Similar to the 301 funding, the State of Arizona allocates additional funding to community colleges restricted to support Science, Technology, Engineering, and Mathematics (STEM) and Workforce Programs.
 This allocation provides community college districts with funds for partnerships, faculty, technology equipment, student services, facilities, and property needs pursuant to A.R.S § 15-1464.
+During FY 22 these funds were restricted to expanding math, physics, and pre-engineering programs.